 What are our core values?

 We are dedicated to being a caring Christian community that integrates faith and academic librarianship, emphasizing ministry and service.
 We are committed to having members serve Christ as librarians in institutions of higher learning.
-All members are united by a common statement of faith which controls what the Association will and will not do.

 What is our vision?